Leo4j/Invoke-ADEnum/README.md

 ![image](https://github.com/Leo4j/Invoke-ADEnum/assets/61951374/32736c18-7ee2-4031-a670-584af3a87065)

-An offline version of the tool is also available, which won't load PowerView from the internet (useful against web filtering or lab scenarios).

 Invoke-ADEnum is a tool for any IT professional working with Active Directory.

 **If you find Invoke-ADEnum valuable and use it in your work, please consider giving us a star on GitHub.
 Your support motivates the developer to continue improving and maintaining this project**